illuin-tech/opyoid/README.md

 # Limitations
 - The only supported generic types are `List`, `Optional` and `Type` (and any combination of them).
 Other generics must be bound explicitly (e.g. you must bind a tuple to `Tuple[MyClass]` if you want to inject it).
-- Built-in types (such as `int` or `str`) can be injected but with the same value everywhere, which is not usually the expected behavior (annotated bindings are not available yet).
 - Be careful when using generics, the bindings will only be used if the type matches exactly.
 For example, you cannot implicitly bind `MyClass[T]` to inject `MyClass`, or `MyClass[str]` to inject `MyClass[T]`.
 You need to bind something to `MyClass[str]` to be able to inject it.